compose-run/client/README.md

 ## File Structure

-There are just two files, really:
+There are just two files:

 - `index.ts`, which contains the whole library
 - `shared-types.ts`, which contains all the types that are shared between the client and server